THE BFG (Cannes Film Festival Cannes France USA 2016)

 The BFG—

 beyond terrific digital effects—produces interaction between animated giants and the human character Sophie that are the best we’ve seen on the big screen to date.
 Unlike the interaction between Brendan Fraser and animated characters in the live action/animated Looney Tunes: Back in Action, The BFG tops the charts in scenes such as the one where the giant picks up Sophie in his hands.
-While Robert Zemeckis’ motion capture effects used in Beowulf and The Polar Express are outstanding and the motion capture effects of Final Fantasy: The Spirits Within are fabulous, and the photo realism techniques of some scenes of Simone are surreal in their beauty, I have to admit that The BFG tops all of them in animated genius.
+While Robert Zemeckis’ motion capture effects used in Beowulf and The Polar Express are outstanding and the motion capture effects of Final Fantasy: The Spirits Within are fabulous, and the photo realism techniques of some scenes of Simone are surreal in their beauty, The BFG tops all of them in animated genius.
 The BFG is complicated as a children’s story, partially because of the heinous desire of the giants to eat children.
 But, to relieve the stress a type of justice does play in the end in a most wonderful way.
 This story is a typical Roald Dahl story—intellectually mature with literally hundreds of innuendos and metaphors which make it a story that works for both the older child and adult.

 Film Poster Courtesy of Wikipedia